-Asheville has to be one of the coolest small cities on the East Coast, with a relaxed bohemian vibe and adventurous spirit.
+Asheville has to be one of the coolest small cities on the American East Coast, with a relaxed bohemian vibe and adventurous spirit.
 Here are some fun things to do there!

 Located in North Carolina’s scenic Blue Ridge Mountains, Asheville has a unique mix of hipster coffee shops, award-winning restaurants, outdoor activities, and more breweries per capita than anywhere else in the US.

 After hearing about Asheville for years, whether from friends, or the Obama’s visiting on vacation — it was time to learn what all the fuss was about.

-Asheville rated the #1 US travel destination by Lonely Planet, and for some reason everyone thinks Asheville is super cool.
+Asheville was rated the #1 US travel destination by Lonely Planet, and for some reason everyone thinks Asheville is super cool.